Justus Hiddes Halbertsma: Education, clerical career, and family

 Halbertsma's mother Ruerdtsje was the main force behind the thorough education her sons received.
 Justus she sent to the French school in the provincial capital of Leeuwarden for a year, and after that, she enrolled him in the Latin school in Leeuwarden from 1801 to 1806.
 At the advice of his mother and the Mennonite minister Jan Brouwer, from Leeuwarden, Justus Halbertsma chose a clerical career, for which he studied theology at the Mennonite Seminary in Amsterdam from 1807 to 1813.
 In that period he also immersed himself in the study of the North Germanic languages.
 In 1814, Halbertsma became minister in Bolsward, where he remained until 1821.
 Afterwards, he served the Mennonite congregation in the city of Deventer, in the province of Overijssel, from 1822 to his retirement in 1856.

 Halbertsma married Johanna Iskjen Hoekema (1794–1847), a Mennonite minister's daughter from Workum, who came from a well-to-do middle-class family, on 10 May 1816.
 Through his wife Halbertsma attained possession of the farmstead Westerein, near Workum, where he and his family often spent a couple of weeks in summer.
 Apart from those holidays, he lived out his entire life in Deventer.
 Halbertsma and his wife had five sons from a good marriage, which was however not without its share of problems.
 Of these sons Petrus, Hidde, and Tsjalling studied linguistics or medicine, while Watse en Binnert became mariners.
-As a father, Halbertsma experienced a large amount of grief, as his son Petrus died in 1851 in a psychiatric hospital, while Binnert passed away in 1861, and Hidde took his own life in 1865.
+As a father, Halbertsma experienced a large amount of grief, as his son Petrus died in 1851 in a psychiatric hospital, while Binnert died in 1861, and Hidde took his own life in 1865.